saheelwagh/hacktoberfest2018-fccgoa/feedback.md

 # feedback form for the workshop, github style.

-Format(leave a space after the hash symbols and after a dot which follows a number in list:
+Format(leave a space after the hash symbols and after a dot which follows a number in list: </br>

 ###Your Name
-####Prior familiarity with git (specify in months, 0 if git virgin)
+####Prior familiarity with git: (specify in months, 0 if git virgin)
 #####What I liked about the workshop
 1. Liked this
 2. Liked that